Is gold a good investment? 5 ways to buy it – the pros and cons

 Gold-focused funds may track the price of bullion, mining companies, futures, or a combination of all three – delivering direct exposure without having to physically possess the commodity.
 ETFs are highly liquid, so they are easy to buy or sell quickly throughout a trading session.
-However, the fees charged by providers may prove an insurmountable downside to some – and, depending on the type of fund, there can be little benefit unless gold prices rise.
+However, the fees charged by providers may prove an insurmountable downside to some.
+Depending on the type of fund, there can be little benefit unless gold prices rise.

 A more indirect approach to buying gold as an investment is to acquire stocks in mining companies involved in exploration and production.
 Share price movements are usually closely correlated with fluctuations in gold prices and can deliver dividends in times of strong financial performance, as well as exposure to other precious metals that the company may have an interest in.
-Long-term analysis of a company’s financials is essential before taking the plunge – healthy levels of cashflow, low levels of debt and its longer-term record on dividend payouts should all be scrutinised carefully.
+Long-term analysis of a company’s financials is essential before taking the plunge.
+Healthy levels of cashflow, low levels of debt and a company’s longer-term record on dividend payouts should all be scrutinised carefully.

 Last but not least, we have tokenised exchanges, which give cryptocurrency owners the opportunity to gain direct exposure to gold without having to convert their digital currencies into fiat.
 They provide access to tokenised securities that represent the prices for underlying assets – including precious metals, bonds and shares.
-Just as traders in the old-fashioned economy flee to gold when there is turbulence in the stock market (a topic we’ll come on to next), these platforms give crypto consumers a safe haven during times of volatility.
+Just as traders in the old-fashioned economy flee to gold when there is turbulence in the stock market, these platforms give crypto consumers a safe haven during times of volatility.

 Is gold a good investment?

 One of the main advantages of gold is that it has a long history, so there is plenty of historical data to help when making an informed decision.
-This precious metal’s value in the global economy dates back thousands of years – until a few decades ago, major currencies such as the US dollar were pegged to it.
+This precious metal’s value in the global economy dates back thousands of years.
+Until 1971, the US dollar was pegged to gold.
 Central banks continue to maintain substantial reserves of gold because it helps to preserve wealth.

-Let’s imagine that, in 2000, Amanda won $275 (maybe she came second in the coming second contest).
+Let’s imagine that, in 2000, Amanda won $275.
 In January of that year, that was the exact price of one ounce of gold.
 If she stashed the banknotes into her safe and only rediscovered them today, Amanda would have that same $275 – which wouldn’t have anywhere near as much purchasing power as it did 20 years ago (adjusted for inflation, that would require about $410 today).
-However, if she had bought an ounce of gold, it would be worth about $1,560 – easily five times the initial sum.
+However, if she had bought an ounce of gold, it would be worth about $1,560.
+Easily five times the initial sum.